This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-• Simple and quick: Shrimp is our go-to when we dont have much time on hand to whip up a quick meal.
-Which makes this teriyaki shrimp recipe perfect for a simple lunch or dinner.
+• Simple and quick: Shrimp is my go-to when I don’t have much time on hand to whip up a quick meal.

-• So tasty: Enjoy restaurant style teriyaki shrimp from the comfort of your home.
-So delicious, you will devour each bite and go for seconds.
+• So tasty: Enjoy restaurant-style teriyaki shrimp from the comfort of your home.

 top view teriyaki shrimp over brown rice in a white bowl